The North Sea – Visiting Holland’s Fabulous Sand Dunes

 Directly across from the Zwaan was this old warehouse building.
 If you look closely you will see that the name of the boat in the picture is the Paul Watson.
 He was one of the Canadian co-founders of Greenpeace who is a fugitive in his home country, but apparently revered by the Dutch who approve of his tactics to shut down the illegal whaling industry.

 Our itinerary today has me excited as we are heading for the North Sea and Holland’s fabled sand dunes.
 By now everybody on the boat has settled into a familiar routine.
 I am always the first up, followed by Alison who always takes a pre-breakfast stroll, sometimes with me, sometimes without.
 This morning she took the camera and came back with some terrific photos of nesting swans.
 I think swans are just about the most majestic of all the waterfowl and if there is a better place to see swans in their natural environment than Holland then please let me know.
 Swans are technically not domesticated birds, they just don’t mind human company which probably means they see humans as protectors more than potential predators.
-That was not always the case as you will often see swans portrayed as game birds in Dutch still lifes, but if anyone suggesting eating one today I think they would be considered one step away from being cannibals.
+That was not always the case as you will often see swans portrayed as game birds in Dutch still lifes, but if anyone suggested eating one today I think they would be considered one step away from being cannibals.

 From the time we first cycled into the Dutch countryside we have seen swans sitting on their nests alongside the canals.
 Every field seems to have at least one nesting pair.
 They are a majestic sight and one I think that adds the je ne sais quoi to the Dutch landscape, but it wouldn’t be the same without them.
 Anyway here are Alison’s swan pictures.

-We set out on time once again and cycled out of Wormerveer and for about an hour to the town of Uitgest where we stopped for coffee outside the de Roset pastry shop that had the most delicious looking treats imaginable.
+We set out on time once again and cycled out of Wormerveer heading for the North Sea.
+We cycled for about an hour to the town of Uitgest where we stopped for coffee outside the de Roset pastry shop that had the most delicious looking treats imaginable.
 I am continually surprised at how good European pastry shops are compared to those in North America.
 Don’t get me wrong, there are some great pastry shops in North America; Mike’s in Boston comes readily to mind, but in terms of having a great pastry shop in virtually every town and village that just does not exist anymore.
 I remember growing up that we had one in The Pas which made butter tarts to die for, but like the blacksmith shop the local pastry shop is a thing of the past in most places.
 Nowadays kids get sucked into thinking that a chemical concoction like a Vachon’s Joe Louis or a twinkie is a real pastry.
 Don’t these cookies look scrumptious?

 Not so sure about these orange balls made especially for Koningsdag.